-The following is a description of the contracts, other than contracts entered into in the ordinary course of business of the Company, that are material to the Company and that were entered into in the year ended December 31, 2012 or which were entered into after January 1, 2002 and which are still in effect:
+The following is a description of the contracts, other than contracts entered into in the ordinary course of business of the Company, that are material to the Company and that were entered into in the year ended December 31, 2016 or which were entered into after January 1, 2002 and which are still in effect:

 - Offer to Acquire the Rosebel Royalty made by the Company to, and accepted by, Golden Star dated September 30, 2004 (as amended).
-See "Description of the Company's Business The Rosebel Royalty Economic Terms of the Rosebel Royalty"; - Management Services Agreement made effective as of and from February 1, 2009 between the Company and IAMGOLD.
-See "Description of the Company's Business - Other Information Regarding the Company's Business - Employees and Management Services Agreement"; - Option agreement made as of December 2, 2011 between the Company and Columbus, and amending agreement dated July 25, 2012.
-See "Development of the Company's Business Three Year History".
+See "Description of the Company's Business Rosebel Royalty Economic Terms of the Rosebel Royalty"; and - Support Services Agreement made effective as of and from November 10, 2015 between the Company and IAMGOLD.
+Refer to "Other Information Regarding the Company's Business Employees and Support Services Agreement".